 Waiting for my dentist, I picked up a magazine titled Truth.
-Its writers are pictured in the magazine – kind and decent looking men.
-One of the lines, by T Sean Sullivan, reads:
+Its writers were pictured – men in suits who looked kind.
+The one named T Sean Sullivan wrote:

 It is pretty clear that the masses are seeking, as best, "situational-truth" and definitely have a love for "flexible-truth" (as if such could exist).

-We have a desire to see right or wrong being dependent on the "who" or "what" and mostly on the "why."
-In this emotional slide away from absolute truth, as a culture we have departed from truth's true essence – we have left truth behind.
+Mr Sullivan writes about an emotional slide away from absolute truth and claims that as a culture "we have departed from truth's true essence – we have left truth behind.

-Truth's true essence?
-I don't need the redundancy.
-I know what he means, and turning pages I find another writer, Chris Reeves, criticizing post-modernism, which he describes as a way of looking at truth that began around 1960.
+One reality might be interpreted differently by different observers.
+One reality, different interpretations.
+I don't know anybody looking for situational or flexible truth.
+As for me, I look for accurate descriptions and facts, and I appreciate efforts to achieve and acquire these.Turning pages I find another writer, Chris Reeves, criticizing post-modernism, which he describes as a way of looking at truth that began around 1960.
 He writes: "Post-modernism is a belief that one cannot be certain about things (truths, realities)."
 He adds:

 The post-modernist can be found using a number of catchwords like "subjective," "individual worldview," "pluralistic," "relative," "truth construct," "tolerance," and "choice" ...
 The problem with the post-modernist is that he doesn't play by his own rules.
 He is illogical and guilty of practicing the very thing he condemns.
 For example, he says "There is no absolute truth," but then he wants that statement itself to be absolute.